SKrywinski/tatom/source/preprocessing.rst

     tokenizer.tokenize(text)
     tokenizer.tokenize(text_fr)

-    # use of makettrans to tokenize on spaces, stripping punctuation
+    # use of maketrans to tokenize on spaces, stripping punctuation
     # see python documentation for string.translate
     # string.punctuation is simply a list of punctuation
     import string